 Laboratory incubation

 In the lab, the soil cores were stored at 4 °C for several days until they were weighed and prepared for incubation.
 At that point (11-12 August 2015), three fragmented or otherwise damaged cores were discarded, and the remaining cores were randomly assigned to one of six groups (N=6 in each group).
 These included two incubation temperatures (4 and 20 °C), each with two moisture treatments: one in which soil moisture was maintained at field conditions (~28% moisture by volume), and a drought treatment in which no water was added and cores were allowed to dry down to ~5% moisture by volume.
-The fifth group was a 20 °C "controlled drought" one, in which water was added so that these cores' moisture status would close match those of the 4 °C "drought" cores, which we anticipated would dry more slowly than their 20 °C counterparts.
+The fifth group was a 20 °C "controlled drought" one, in which water was added so that these cores' moisture status would closely match those of the 4 °C "drought" cores, which we anticipated would dry more slowly than their 20 °C counterparts.
 The final 6-core group was used for destructive, pre-incubation measurements including moisture content, pH, soil carbon and nitrogen, and bulk density.
-Subsamples were collected and stored at -20 °C for dissolved organic carbon measurements.
+Subsamples were collected and stored at -20 °C for dissolved organic carbon measurements or air-dried for soil C and N (see below).

 On 18 August 2015 cores were placed into one of two growth chambers (Conviron CMP6050 Control Systems, Winnipeg, Canada) maintained at 4 and 20 °C temperatures and 70% relative humidity and allowed to equilibrate for two weeks.
 Starting on 31 August 2015 we measured the cores' mass and GHG (CH4 and CO2) evolution four times in the first week, then twice per week for the first month, and then once per week for the rest of the 100-day incubation.
-Throughout the incubation, cores were mounted on porous ceramic plates (Soil Moisture Equipment Corp., Santa Barbara, CA, USA) so that, when the plates were placed in contact with water, water would move up into the cores via capillary action.
+Throughout the incubation, cores with a 200 um mesh screen fit to the base were mounted on porous ceramic plates (Soil Moisture Equipment Corp., Santa Barbara, CA, USA) so that, when the plates were placed in contact with water, water would move up into the cores via capillary action.
 The "drought" cores were mounted on dry plates, but not allowed to drop below 5% water content.
 When necessary, cores received additional wetting from the top to maintain their water status at the desired level.

 For each measurement, a six-core treatment group was connected to a Picarro A0311 multiplexer that was in turn connected to a Picarro G2301 GHG Analyzer (Picarro Inc., Santa Clara, CA, USA).
 Dry CH4 and CO2 concentrations were monitored for 2 minutes, and this was repeated 2-3 times before moving on to a new treatment group.
 Cores were weighed immediately after gas measurements.
 Ambient air was measured between treatment groups, and before starting measurements in a chamber, as a check on ambient CO2 conditions and instrument stability.